hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

 Creates copies of the selected strips, reusing any actions they reference.
 Editing the keyframes in a copied strip therefore also affects the original (and vice versa).
-Blender warns you about this by hilighting the other strip in red.
+Blender warns you about this by highlighting the other strip in red.

 .. figure:: /images/editors_nla_editing_linked-strip-edit.png